 Answer the lead’s question and end it in an invitation!

-Please sharee a direct sales red flag in the comment section below!
+Please share a direct sales red flag that you have heard in the comment section below!